 For a student to be eligible for our summer camp, he/she must be entering the 7th, 8th, 9th, 10th, 11th or 12th grade in the Fall and must be either:

-Math Corps Detroit is not currently recruiting individuals to join our Summer Camp Senior Staff.
+Math Corps Detroit is currently recruiting instructors to join our Summer Camp Senior Staff.
 Please email Mr. Jones at firstname.lastname@example.org if interested.

 How much does it cost for students to attend Math Corps?

 Tuition is free for all students thanks to the support of Wayne State University and the generous contributions of foundations, corporations and individuals.